-Looking to socially distance yourself in the coming weeks?
+Are you still staying safe and practicing social distancing?
 You can experience the best museums from around the world right from your own couch thanks to Google Arts & Culture.

-If you get tired of Facebook opinions, Netflix bingeing, and maybe just want to get yourself a little culture, have yourself a night at the museum.
+If you are tired of Facebook opinions, Netflix bingeing, and maybe just want to get yourself a little culture, have yourself a night at the museum.
 Google Arts & Culture teamed up with over 500 museums and galleries to bring you virtual museum tours and online exhibits of some of the most famous museums around the world.

 Here are some of Google’s top museums that are offering virtual museum tours and exhibits.